FreeRADIUS/freeradius-server/doc/bugs.md

     (gdb) set logging file gdb-radiusd.log
     (gdb) set logging on

-and follow the instructions in section 4, below.
+and follow the instructions in the proceeding section.

 You can also enable the "panic_action" given in raddb/radiusd.conf.
 See the comments in that file for more details about automatically